ReneArentz/forestphp/README.md

 ## Releases

+### 1.1.0 (stable)
+New features: Upgrade to Bootstrap 5, Action Chain Processing, Branch Templates, Static page functionality, Introduction of cookie consent, Updated footer, Maintenance page revision, Record order by identifier, Optional navbar logo, Reload button for captcha on sign up page *09/2024*

 ### 1.0.1 (stable)
-New features: Settings for samesite cookie, Images with thumbnail and detail view support, forestLookup table field with datalist/list form element, Add optional validation rule with json settings, Supporting rename table, forestDateTime will be compared for uniqueness check functionality, Options to block images incoming with ctrl+v and auto resize images with drag and drop in richtext element
+New features: Settings for samesite cookie, Images with thumbnail and detail view support, forestLookup table field with datalist/list form element, Add optional validation rule with json settings, Supporting rename table, forestDateTime will be compared for uniqueness check functionality, Options to block images incoming with ctrl+v and auto resize images with drag and drop in richtext element *11/2023*

 ### 1.0.0 (stable)
-New features: Database Support extended to: SQLite3 + MSSQL + OracleDB + PostgreSQL + MongoDB, Tested on linux, Issues resolved, Backward Compatibility to PHP 5.x, Preparation for Statistics
+New features: Database Support extended to: SQLite3 + MSSQL + OracleDB + PostgreSQL + MongoDB, Tested on linux, Issues resolved, Backward Compatibility to PHP 5.x, Preparation for Statistics *10/2023*

 ### 0.9.0 (beta)
-New features: Upgrade to Bootstrap 4, Navigation Sidebar + Full-screen, Implementation of PHP namespaces, Completion of English Translation, Restructure of comments in forestPHP Source Code
+New features: Upgrade to Bootstrap 4, Navigation Sidebar + Full-screen, Implementation of PHP namespaces, Completion of English Translation, Restructure of comments in forestPHP Source Code *09/2023*

 ### 0.8.0 (beta)
 New features: fPHP Flex, Implementation of Logs, Account settings. *02/2020*